WebAssembly/spec/md-proto/WebAssembly.md

 #### Table Index Space

-The *table index space* begins with an index for each table defined in the [Table Section], in the order of that section, if present, followed by an index for each imported table, in the order the imports appear in the [Import Section].
+The *table index space* begins with an index for each imported table, in the order the imports appear in the [Import Section], if present, followed by an index for each table in the [Table Section], if present, in the order of that section.

 **Validation:**
  - The index space is required to contain at most one table.